-We will review it and check we agree with the valuation and the valuer hasn't identified any issues with the property.
-If we're all happy with the valuation, we can confirm the cost of the staircasing transaction to you for the share percentage you would like to buy.
+We will review it and check we agree with the valuation and the valuer has not identified any issues with the property.
+If we are all happy with the valuation, we can confirm the cost of the staircasing transaction to you for the share percentage you would like to buy.